Gaminator800/Create-A-FPS-Controller-Tutoiral./README.md

         #endregion
 ```

 And last but not least the rotation.
-(Which I forgot to add at first when I first start the game)
+(Which I forgot to add at first when I first started the game)
 ```.cs
 #region Handles Rotation
         characterController.Move(moveDirection * Time.deltaTime);